larsonjj/generator-neopolitan/README.md

 └── package.json                              # Dependencies and site/folder configuration
 ```

 Congratulations!
-You should now have successfully created a Yeogurt project and are ready to start building out your site/app.
+You should now have successfully created a Neopolitan project and are ready to start building out your site/app.

 Now you can run the following gulp tasks: